otter365/covid-19-eda4pms/README.md

 To get started with this project, clone the repository and follow the steps outlined in the notebooks.

 ## Data Source
-The dataset used in this project is sourced from [Johns Hopkins University GitHub Repository [link]](https://github.com/CSSEGISandData/COVID-19).
+The dataset used in this project is sourced from [Johns Hopkins University GitHub Repository](https://github.com/CSSEGISandData/COVID-19).

 ## Author
 Reuven Sonntag (Rubik)